splunk/public-o11y-docs/sp-oncall/mobile/mobile-settings-menu.rst

    selecting your name.
 From here you can view/edit your contact information and Paging Policy.
 -  **“Stop Notification on Logout”** - You will notice that this setting is automatically toggled ON.
-This setting ensures that if you don’t miss a Splunk On-Call notification if you are unintentionally logged out.
+This setting ensures that if you don't miss a Splunk On-Call notification if you are unintentionally logged out.